r-lib/cli/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/r-lib/cli/master.svg)](https://codecov.io/github/r-lib/cli?branch=master)

-It integrates well with `crayon` for coloring the boxes or their content, and `clisymbols` to include Unicode characters in the boxes.
-It can also draw rules to make headers or footers in console output, and tree structures.
+It integrates well with `crayon` for coloring the boxes or their content, It can draw rules and boxes to make headers or footers in console output, and tree structures.
+It includes a set of Unicode characters, with fallbacks on systems that do not support them.

 ## Installation